Juhani

 whole business and its organizational learning, the performance

-excellence (quality award) model approach was applied.
+excellence model (quality award criteria) approach was applied.
 These assessments

 were applied at Sonera as internal self-assessments by boards of